ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 those provided by the sending client.
 The `franking_signature_ciphersuite` is the MLS cipher suite in use at the time the message is franked.
-It is used to insure that a frank contains the signature algorithm used to generate the `franking_integrity_signature` The specific construction used is discussed in the Security Considerations in {{franking}}.
+It is used to insure that a frank contains the signature algorithm used to generate the `franking_integrity_signature`.
+The specific construction used is discussed in the Security Considerations in {{franking}}.